Names on borough war memorials

 The names listed on the Roll of Honour are of those serving in the Army, Navy, Royal Marines, Royal Flying Corps and Royal Air Force, along with Basingstoke men who emigrated to parts of the Commonwealth and served in the Forces of Canada and Australia.

-A copy of the original is on show at the Willis Museum (opening times Tuesday to Friday 10am to 5pm and Saturday 10am to 4pm).
 The original Roll of Honour is held at the Hampshire Record Office, in Sussex Street, Winchester, where it is available for public viewing.

 Roll of Honour Men of the Borough of Basingstoke 1914-19(JPG)